 Let’s look at some examples to get a better grasp of antonyms:

-It’s important to use antonyms because they add variety and precision to our language.
+It’s important to use antonyms because they add variety and precision to our language and grammar.
 They allow us to express ourselves more clearly, make our communication more interesting, and create contrasts and highlight differences, making our descriptions more vivid and engaging.
 So, next time you want to describe something, think about its opposite – it might just make your point even stronger!

 Types of Antonyms